-What sets a rowing machine apart from other training devices is its low-impact and non-weight bearing attributes while guaranteeing a full-body workout.
-Unlike high-impact sports that can strain your joints, rowing is the exact opposite because it has you sitting down resulting to less weight to support.
+What sets a rowing machine apart from other training devices is its low-impact and non-weight bearing attributes while guaranteeing a total body workout.
+Unlike high-impact sports that can strain your joints, rowing is the exact opposite because it has you sitting down resulting in less weight to support.

 So if you have bad knees or ankles, are undergoing rehabilitation, are recovering from lost strength, or if you simply want to avoid any of those conditions, then rowing is definitely for you.